PEACE with Anxiety Podcast Episode 8

 5. Finally, Seek feedback from others to hear a more objective perspective on your accomplishments and areas for improvement.

 Let’s now talk about a mindset block that loves to keep us stuck: Self-doubt.
 You know those moments when you feel like you're not good enough, smart enough, or capable enough?
 That's self-doubt whispering in your ear.
-So, I like to think of Self-doubt as a pesky little mosquito buzzing around your head, constantly undermining your confidence and holding you back from reaching your full potential.
+So, I like to think of self-doubt as a pesky little mosquito buzzing around your head, constantly undermining your confidence and holding you back from reaching your full potential.
 It's that nagging voice in our heads that says you are not worthy of success or happiness, and it can be a real buzzkill!
 Self-doubt is the persistent feeling of uncertainty or lack of confidence in yourself and your abilities.
 It's the inner critic constantly questioning your worth and competence, undermining your self-esteem and fuelling your anxiety.
 And Self-doubt can be paralysing, it can prevent you from taking risks, pursuing your goals, and embracing new opportunities.
 It can diminish your self-confidence and leave you feeling stuck in a cycle of indecision and insecurity.
 It’s the negative self-talk, self-criticism, and the tendency to compare yourself to others.
 But here's the thing: self-doubt is just a story we tell ourselves, and like any story, it can be rewritten.
-So here’s what you can do

-1. Begin by Paying attention to the situations or events that trigger self-doubt and start addressing them proactively.
+1. Begin by paying attention to the situations or events that trigger self-doubt and start addressing them proactively.

-2. Then Challenge negative self-talk by replacing self-doubting thoughts with more balanced and empowering affirmations or facts.
+2. Then challenge negative self-talk by replacing self-doubting thoughts with more balanced and empowering affirmations or facts.

-3. Third it is absolutely essential to Celebrate your accomplishments and strengths, no matter how small you think they are,
+3. Third, it is absolutely essential to celebrate your accomplishments and strengths, no matter how small you think they are,

 4. Again, Treat yourself with kindness and understanding, and recognise that self-doubt is a pretty common human experience.